mahallawy1/javafx-connected-with-SQL-Database/README.md

-javafx desktop application connected with mysql database (for Databases CSE333 PROJECT ) fall2022
+you will find the src code at master branch javafx desktop application connected with mysql database (for Databases CSE333 PROJECT ) fall2022

 some constrains :
 we made the methods work on specfied tables (not all) to save time...
 so:

 1- in adding tubles (films,drama film,action film ,comedy film, crew ,producer,actor,director) //may be there is more working tables I cant remember

 2- in editing/deleting tubles (films,drama film,action film ,comedy film, crew ,producer,actor,director,rate) //may be there is more working tables I cant remember

 3- in view  (films,user)